 Some of the common patterns we look for include several techniques that are used by hackers to hide their malicious code, including encoding their code using base64, URL encoding, hex encoding, and others.
 We also look for patterns that indicate a file contains code that is downloading and executing something without the normal security patterns that you see in WordPress development.

 Wordfence scans file contents for malicious URLs which may be used by attackers in various ways, such as downloading additional malicious files within malware, or they may be served to visitors in malware or spam campaigns.

 Scan posts for known dangerous URLs and suspicious content

-This scan goes through all your website’s posts by directly accessing your database (rather than doing a site crawl, which is slower) and checks if they contain known dangerous URLs that are linked to phishing or hosting malware.
+This scan goes through all of your site’s posts by directly accessing your database (rather than doing a site crawl, which is slower) and checks if they contain known dangerous URLs that are linked to phishing or hosting malware.
 It also checks for suspicious content that may have been generated by an infection or a hack.

 With this scan option enabled, we always check all posts, rather than only new posts.
-We do this is because the list of known dangerous URLs is constantly changing.
+We do this because the list of known dangerous URLs is constantly changing.
 A site that you are linking to in a specific post may be safe today, but tomorrow it might get infected with malware, in which case we would start flagging it.
-If that happened, you would need to remove the URL from your post or risk being blacklisted by Google.
+If that happened, you would need to remove the URL from your post or risk being blocklisted by Google.

 Scan comments for known dangerous URLs and suspicious content

 This scans all your comments by directly accessing your database and scanning the comments table.
 It checks comments that are in a published state for known malicious URLs and other patterns that indicate an infection.
 As with the posts scan above, we do a full scan every time this scan is performed because the list of known dangerous URLs is constantly changing, so even if a comment has not changed, we need to re-verify that any URLs it contains are clean.